-If you have any queries related to this items or difficulty accessing the PDFs above, please contact the MBD webmaster.
+If you have any queries related to this items or difficulty accessing the PDF, please contact the MBD webmaster

 This fact sheet must be read in conjunction with the item descriptors and explanatory notes for item 715 (as set out in the Medicare Benefits Schedule).

 The aim of this MBS health assessment item is to help ensure that Aboriginal and Torres Strait Islander people receive primary health care matched to their needs, by encouraging early detection, diagnosis and intervention for common and treatable conditions that cause morbidity and early mortality.

 For the purpose of this item, a person is an Aboriginal or Torres Strait Islander person if they, or their parent or carer, identify them as being of Aboriginal or Torres Strait Islander descent.